information for university admission tutors

 Wood Green Academy is a mixed 11-19 Teaching School with Mathematics, Computing and Sport as its specialist subjects, located in the Borough of Sandwell in the heart of the Black Country.
 Currently our Sixth Form of some 220 students offers a mix of two year linear GCEs and some vocational courses; it is the school policy not to offer the AS option in the case of the linear courses, internal assessments being held instead at the end of Year 12.

 The school was hit badly by the Covid lockdown from March 2020, effectively losing thirteen weeks of face to face teaching.
-At first work was set online, with live lessons via Microsoft Teams for Year 12 students from 22nd June to the end of term.
-They also had the opportunity to come into school for a meeting with their form tutors to check on their progress.
-However, since entering Year 13 in September, they have already had to have a period of ten days’ isolation due to students testing positive for the virus.
-During that time all students were expected to continue with their studies via online live lessons.
+At first work was set online, with live lessons via Microsoft Teams from 22nd June to the end of term.
+Pupils also had the opportunity to come into school for a meeting with their form tutors to check on their progress.
+However, the quality of learning for the current Year 13s was greatly affected by the pandemic during what should have been their GCSE year.